Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/configuration.md

 * **New Articles Require Approval.** Use this toggle to require each new article to be [approved](/servicemanager-user-guide/knowledge/knowledge-bases/articles/approvals) before being published.
 * **Use In Employee Portal.** Use this toggle to make the knowledge base visible in the Employee Portal.
 This can ensure that the content is available for the correct audience.
 Setting this option to `No` will prevent the knowledge base from being available on the Employee Portal, also known as the [Company Home](/esp-user-guide/company-home).
 * **Use In Customer Portal.** Use this toggle to make the knowledge base visible in the Customer Portal.
 This can ensure that the content is available for the correct audience.
 Setting this option to `No` will prevent the knowledge base from being available on the [customer portal](/esp-config/customize/customer-portal/configure-customer-portal).
 * **Owned By.** The owner of the knowledge base.
-Only users that have been assigned the [Knowledge Manager](/servicemanager-config/setup/service-manager-roles#knowledge-roles) role will be availalbe as a knowledge base owner.
+Only users that have been assigned the [Knowledge Manager](/servicemanager-config/setup/service-manager-roles#knowledge-roles) role will be available as a knowledge base owner.
 * **Last Modified By.** When these knowledge base details were last modified, for example, someone switches the toggle to show the knowledge base in the Customer Portal.

 ### Deleting a knowledge base